autowarefoundation/autoware-documentation/docs/contributing/coding-guidelines/ros-nodes/topic-message-handling/02-supp-waitset.md

       }
 ```

-In code above, unless `rclcpp::WaitSet` is used, it is difficult to verify that all needed messages got together.
+In code above, unless `rclcpp::WaitSet` is used, it is difficult to verify that all needed messages get together.

 ## Coding method

-We will explain coding method of `rclcpp::WaitSet` using a sample code in [ros2_subscription_examples/waitset_examples/src/timer_listener_triple_async.cpp at main · takam5f2/ros2_subscription_examples](https://github.com/takam5f2/ros2_subscription_examples/blob/main/waitset_examples/src/timer_listener_triple_async.cpp).
+We will explain coding method of `rclcpp::WaitSet` using a sample code below.

 * [ros2_subscription_examples/waitset_examples/src/talker_triple.cpp at main · takam5f2/ros2_subscription_examples](https://github.com/takam5f2/ros2_subscription_examples/blob/main/waitset_examples/src/talker_triple.cpp)
   - it publishes `/chatter` per one second, `/slower_chatter` per two seconds, and `/slowest_chatter` per three seconds periodically